 For Summer Internships, Scholarships, Jobs, Gap Year, etc. APS’s Comprehensive High Schools might have info to mine at their web sites.
 Students can inquire with guidance counseling staff there to learn if their base high school has a “Transition Officer” who helps special needs students with software called “Virtual Job Shadow.”
-That software has many of the features that Naviance provides, but with a greater focus on bridging into the work world.
-It provides videos for career exploration, interest inventories and links to job and internship postings that are otherwise not available without paying for the service from Indeed.com.
+That software duplicates many of the features that Naviance provides, but with a greater focus on bridging into the work world.
+It provides videos for career exploration, interest inventories and links to job and internship postings that are otherwise not available without paying for the service by linkage to Indeed.com.

 Students can do an internet search for “Gap Year” (or on Twitter, try #gapyear) and find many private companies that arrange study years abroad and in the US.
 It’s a growing industry; representatives of such companies often attend APS College and Career fairs to set up information tables.
 Money Magazine published this 2020 article to advise readers about Gap Year during CoBid-19.